The Bankrate promise

 Nationally offered scholarships have some of the most competitive awards.
 While these may offer the most money, remember that hundreds and sometimes thousands of other students are vying for the same aid opportunities.

 You can also try exploring scholarships for Black students broken down by category.
-For instance, you might be able to find scholarships just for business majors, STEM students, journalism students, women and others.
-This narrow search may yield fewer results, but you could end up winning more money.
+For instance, you might be able to find scholarships just for business majors, STEM students, journalism students or women.
+This narrow search may yield fewer results, but you could win more money.

 6 best scholarships for Black college students

-Here are some of the most popular scholarships for Black students.
+Here are some of the popular scholarships for Black students.
 Some are one-time awards, which means they extend funding for only one year.
 Others will pay for multiple years or allow winners to reapply.
 Check the qualifications before you spend time filling out an application, and if the deadline has already passed, mark your calendar for next year.